AssassinUKG/tab-napping/README.md

 ## Example (hackthebox machine foothold used to test) (developers htb, hard machine)

-1. Spoofed login.html (make sure to update any links so they resolve the content and looks as the original)
+1. Spoofed login.html (make sure to update any links so they resolve the content and looks as the original)(POST chnaged to GET request)

 ```
 <!doctype html>